MetaMask/metamask-docs/wallet/concepts/wallet-interoperabilty.md

 user has multiple wallet browser extensions installed.
 EIP-6963 introduces an alternative discovery mechanism to the [`window.ethereum` injected provider](apis.md#ethereum-provider-api), enabling dapps to discover multiple injected wallet providers in a user's browser.
+We recommend using this new mechanism for provider discovery.

 <p align="center">
   <video width="100%" controls>